ROCm/HIP/docs/reference/math_api.rst

 - Maximum error bounds for supported HIP math functions
 - Currently unsupported functions

-For a comprehensive analysis of mathematical function accuracy—including detailed evaluations in single, double, and quadruple precision and a discussion of the IEEE 754 standard's recommendations on correct rounding — see the paper
-`Accuracy of Mathematical Functions <https://members.loria.fr/PZimmermann/papers/accuracy.pdf>`_.

 Error bounds on this page are measured in units in the last place (ULPs), representing the absolute difference between a HIP math function result and its corresponding C++ standard library function (e.g., comparing HIP's sinf with C++'s sinf).